 Here’s a description of each so you know the staple dishes the next time you step foot in a Thai restaurant:

-- Pad thai: a dish that includes stir-fried rice and various vegetables or meats
+- Pad thai: a dish that includes stir-fried rice and various vegetables or meats and served with a squeeze of lime juice.

 - Som tam: a spicy salad dish that contains noodles, vegetables and unripe shredded papaya